ansilove/AnsiLove.framework/README.md

 The framework runs great in sandboxed apps.
 That is because I handcrafted it to be like that.
 No temporary exceptions, no hocus-pocus, just you on your lonely island.
 AnsiLove.framework comes with it's own tiny subsystem to achieve sandboxing compliance.
 Sounds like no big deal?
 Go sit on a tack.
 Actually that was the hardest part of the whole framework.

+# Retina support

+By investigating `ALAnsiGenerators` methods you already know this framework comes with full Retina support.
+Assuming you are familiar with Apple's [High Resolution Guidelines for OS X](http://developer.apple.com/library/mac/#documentation/GraphicsAnimation/Conceptual/HighResolutionOSX/Introduction/Introduction.html), there is not much more to say about the matter.
+Now it's up to you as developer.

 # Why?

-AnsiLove.framework was created for my app [Ascension](http://byteproject.net/ascension).
+AnsiLove.framework was created for my app [Escapes](http://escapes.byteproject.net).

 # Credits

 I'd like to thank my friends [Frederic Cambus](http://www.cambus.net) and [Brian Cassidy](http://blog.alternation.net/) for their ongoing support.
 Both had a major impact on [AnsiLove/C](https://github.com/ByteProject/AnsiLove-C) and thus on AnsiLove.framework.
 While Fred is also responsible for [AnsiLove/C's](https://github.com/ByteProject/AnsiLove-C) well-known ancestor [AnsiLove/PHP](http://ansilove.sourceforge.net/), significant parts of Brian's [libsauce](https://github.com/bricas/libsauce) breathe life into `ALSauceMachine`.
-Thanks fly out to the all you people around the world, downloading [Ascension](http://byteproject.net/ascension) more than hundred times a day since I released it.
-You are the reason I did this.
 Finally I bow to all the great ANSi / ASCII lovers and artists around the world.
 You are the artscene.
 You keep alive what was not meant to die years ago.
 YOU ARE ROCKSTARS!

 # License